 Common Mistake: Ignoring Bonded Key Storage Security

-The Scenario: A smart lock manufacturer implements authenticated BLE pairing with Numeric Comparison (strong MITM protection) but stores bonded LTK keys in unencrypted flash memory.
-After deployment, a security researcher extracts the keys using a $20 USB debugger and gains permanent access to all locks.
+The Scenario: A smart lock manufacturer implements authenticated BLE pairing with Numeric Comparison but stores bonded LTK keys in unencrypted flash memory.
+After deployment, a security researcher extracts the keys through exposed debug access and demonstrates that cloned clients can reconnect as trusted devices.

 What Went Wrong: Secure pairing means nothing if the resulting keys are not securely stored.
 Many developers focus on the pairing ceremony (Numeric Comparison, OOB) but neglect key storage, assuming the device’s physical security is sufficient.